 Adjusting font sizing is also a thing of the past.
 Most visually impaired users have larger monitors which are set to a low resolution.
 Some of the same users also have their browsers set permanently to a larger zoom size.
 Some legally blind users actually use tablets and just zoom with the fingers and use HD TV’s to browse the internet.
 Viewing web content on HD TV’s will become and increasing market trend over the next few years since most new TV’s are being sold with network connection options already installed.

 A website needs to ensure customer trust right from the start — We’re not talking about putting large Starbursts saying “trust us!, secure!” or other known markings for security...

 What we’re talking about are key indicators which show professionalism on your website:

-Show you are professional, organised and not a fly by nighter.
+Show you are professional, organized and not a fly by nighters.
 This includes easy to navigate and organized departments and sub-departments.
 And any sub-page should have the same look and feel across your entire site so your customer always knows where they’re looking for specific key information.

 Show your visitors you know about your product - inside and out.
 Offer more information than your competitors and make sure it’s accurate down to the last feature.

 Your ‘contact page’ needs to be visible and easily accessible — to show you are just as trustworthy as a bricks and mortar shop.

 Here is a hint, don’t look at your site for a week — not even a peak — and then in one visit, note down the aspects you are not happy with, as a customer and not a merchant.
 Customer trust is the main result of branding which will result in constant customer base.
 When someone trusts your brand, they will — without thinking — just go straight to you and not your competitors.